Model of models -- Part 1: Practical MOM in Mature state

 Moreover, gaining essence out of grouping (as it is in \textit{AKREM}) is a difficult challenge, but also important for summarization tasks, and for retrieval from memory.
 One way it could be done is by generating the meaning of the group, e.g. by formulating it as a problem-solving task, where we describe the problem/goal/trajectory that this group represents.

 However, in \textit{MOM}, these formal definitions play out differently.
 First, there are no conditions, but rather simple associative triggering of relative objects (either static or dynamic).
+Also note, that beyond inner associations (attributes of an object) or specific types of relations discussed in Section~\ref{sec:Associations}, there could be also associations among concepts, either basic or complex/grouped, mainly derived from past memories (hierarchies).
 Second, it is all based on abstraction principle.
 At the lowest level it is an accurate sequence of object and action instances, which is stored as episodic event.
 At an upper level it can abstract different parts of this or/and similar events, e.g. same sequence of actions but different objects participating them.
 A higher level of abstraction can add also abstraction of the specific actions/events that are involved in the previous episodic events.
 Even higher abstraction can involve only the major events that are shared among many episodic events, in a form of a group perhaps, and not necessarily with specified order.

 Note, that this generalizes the recognition in the system, to be not only spatial (of static objects) but also temporal (of events), hence for example an action or a set/sequence of actions can trigger some event object/class.
 An event class like any class can have its own actions and properties, for example an action can contain some admissible actions that follow it or precedes it.